moodleacademy/moodle-paygw_chargebee/README.md

 Provides a payment gateway with Chargebee in Moodle.

-You will need an account on Chargebee.com and connect to payment providers such as Braintree, Paypal, Stripe ,etc.
+You will need an account on Chargebee.com and connect to payment providers such as Braintree, Paypal, Stripe, etc.

 ## Installing via uploaded ZIP file ##